minetest-texture-packs/Methro-x16/README.md

 ## Supported mods

-Methro Pack supports a lot of variety of mods.
+Methro Pack supports a lot of a variety of mods.
 Here is the full list of the supported mods:

 - [More Ores](https://github.com/minetest-mods/moreores)